seanpmaxwell/model-initializer/README.md

 # About model-initializer
-<h3>Quick, simple library for setting up models used to represent database schemas.
-Fully typesafe, works client or server side.</h3>
+<h3>Quick, simple library for initializing and validating TypeScript objects in a similar fashion to how we declare interfaces.
+Fully typesafe, works client or server side.
+Much more terse than some other schema validation tools like <b>zod</b></h3>
 <br/>

 ## Summary